History of the Pacific International Cup

 In 2004, the Pacific International Cup expanded to include a women's competition for four Mainland and four international women's teams.
 With the support of our friends from Alaska, the Japanese event was replaced with a trip for the top BC teams to the Curling Classic in Fairbanks.
 In 2005, the Pacific International Cup was expanded to 32 teams with sixteen international teams (eight men's and eight women's) competing against eight men's and eight women's Club Champions from BC who qualified through the BC Club Challenge events.
 In 2006, resulting from strong demand, four additional international men's teams were added to the event.

-The good fellowship and good sportsmanship matched the high caliber of curling.
+The good fellowship and good sportsmanship continue to match the high caliber of curling.
 Each year the curlers cast votes to determine which teams demonstrated sportsmanship and the spirit of the game.
-The 2006 women's sportsmanship award went to Texas and the men's award to Australia.

-- 16 different curling associations (country or State) have had teams participating; and
+- 23 different curling associations (country or State) have had teams participating.

 There are 11 administrative regions in Curl BC.
-Every region has had at least one curling club
+Every region has had at least two curling clubs

 All contents of this Web site are Copyright © 2007 - , PIC and B. Ettie O'Connell.
 All rights reserved.